 GDP per capita

-Gross domestic product contracted by 1.2 per cent last year
+Gross domestic product fell by 1.3 per cent in 2013

 Statistics Finland, Annual national accounts

 GDP, gross domestic product at market prices is the final result of the production activity of resident producer units.
 It can be defined in three ways: as the sum of gross value added of the various institutional sectors or the various industries plus taxes and less subsidies on products; as the sum of final uses of goods and services by resident institutional units (final consumption, gross capital formation, exports minus imports); as the sum of uses in the total economy generation of income account (compensation of employees, taxes on production and imports less subsidies, gross operating surplus and gross mixed income).

 GDP per capita is often used in international comparisons as a measurement of national economy.

 Gross domestic product (GDP) indicators can be used to make assessments about the development of the national economy and its relationship to the overall development of society.
 The long-term goal of Finland’s public finances is to achieve sustainable economic growth and financial balance.
 From the perspective of the balance and funding of public finances, the key factors affecting economic development are the productivity and job-creating potential of the economy.
 Supporting economic growth that creates jobs is an essential social policy objective for ensuring that the present funding of the welfare state and public finances are structurally sustainable.